Lars Eller: Washington Capitals (2016–2023)

 After six seasons, Eller's tenure with the Canadiens came to an end at the 2016 NHL entry draft, as he was traded to the Washington Capitals in exchange for two second-round picks in 2017 and 2018 on 24 June 2016.
 Upon joining the Capitals for the 2016–17 season, Eller centred their third line alongside André Burakovsky and Tom Wilson for their opening night matchup.
 As the season continued, the Capitals forward lines were constantly being switched up and Eller rarely had the same linemates for more than a few games.
 He scored two goals in his first 17 games with the Capitals before suffering an upper-body injury during a game against the Detroit Red Wings on 19 November.
 He returned to the Capitals lineup on 24 November for a game against the St. Louis Blues after missing one game.
 Through December and January, Eller was matched with Brett Connolly and Burakovsky and the three had combined for 18 goals through 14 games.
 They also helped the Capitals maintain a four-game winning streak by totaling six goals and 11 points as a line.
-However, their success was shortlived as Burakovsky suffered an injury to his right hand in mid-February and Eller was reunited with Zach Sanford.
+However, their success was short-lived as Burakovsky suffered an injury to his right hand in mid-February and Eller was reunited with Zach Sanford.
 In his first year with the Capitals, Eller helped the team qualify for the 2017 playoffs and clinch a second consecutive Presidents' Trophy.
-During game 3 of first-round series against the Maple Leafs, Eller took a penalty leading to the Maple Leafs winning in overtime.
-However, the Capitals recovered and beat the eighth-seeded Maple Leafs in six games to face the second-seeded Pittsburgh Penguins in second round.
-As the Capitals began trailing the Penguins, Eller gained new line mates in captain Alexander Ovechkin and Tom Wilson during game 6.
+During game three of first-round series against the Maple Leafs, Eller took a penalty leading to the Maple Leafs winning in overtime.
+However, the Capitals recovered and beat the eighth-seeded Maple Leafs in six games to face the second-seeded Pittsburgh Penguins in the second round.
+As the Capitals began trailing the Penguins, Eller gained new line mates in captain Alexander Ovechkin and Tom Wilson during game six.
 Once the Capitals were eliminated from the playoffs, Eller had accumulated three assists in seven games.
 Following their early elimination, the Capitals released their protection list prior to the 2017 NHL expansion draft which included Eller.